 Made of dual-density memory foam, the doctor-recommended Cabeau Evolution S3 makes every other travel pillow feel flimsy at best.
 It's also different from other travel pillows because it has straps you can use to attach it to your seat.
 Meaning, you don't have to worry about it sliding to one side.
 It also features a convenient stuff sack (it packs down to be half its size) and a washable pillow cover.

 Instead of packing a pillow that takes up more space, why not make a pillow using the clothes you have to bring anyway?
 That's the premise of this stuffable pillow case from the brand behind the bestselling Rumpl blanket.
 Made of recycled polyester and polar fleece, it's 11 inches by 16 inches in pillow mode.
 Pack it to your desired firmness.
 When not in use, it folds flat and takes up about as much space as a postcard.

 Sleeping well starts with being comfortable.
 These super soft modal and spandex pants come from the woman-founded brand best known for its bra-less tops.
-The pants, which are made in L.A., feature a slimming ribbed fabric and a slightly flared bottom that makes legs look longer.
-They come in three colors and sizes XS-XL.
-The 4-inch wide waistband is designed to help tuck in the tummy and there's no dangling drawstring to get in the way.
+The pants, which are made in Los Angeles, feature a slimming ribbed fabric and a slightly flared bottom that makes legs look longer.
+The four-inch wide waistband is designed to help tuck in the tummy and there's no dangling drawstring to get in the way.

 According to the Sleep Foundation, it's important to stay hydrated if you want high-quality sleep.
 This reusable "anti-bottle" holds .5L of water, yet it lays completely flat when empty.
 When rolled up, it is about the size of a credit card.
 It's made of BPA-free plastic and is dishwasher-safe, making it a breeze to clean.

 Editor-loved picks for sleeping on a plane